Frozen Mangonada Margarita

 zip-top freezer bag filled with 3 frozen mangoes that have been cut into cubes.

-How To Make A Mangonada Margarita
+How to Make Frozen Mangonada Margaritas

 overhead shot of margarita glasses that have been rimmed with tajin and swirled with chamoy next to a pitcher filled with frozen mangonada margarita and two tarugos straws.